psoloway/puppetlabs-tomcat/README.md

 ###I want to deploy WAR files

-The name of the WAR file must end with '.war'.

 ~~~
 tomcat::war { 'sample.war':
         catalina_base => '/opt/apache-tomcat/tomcat8',
         war_source => '/opt/apache-tomcat/tomcat8/webapps/docs/appdev/sample/sample.war',
       }
 ~~~

+The name of the WAR file must end with '.war'.

-The `war_source` can be a local path, or a puppet:///, http, or ftp URL.
+The `war_source` can be a local path, or a `puppet:///`, `http://`, or `ftp://` URL.

 ###I want to change my configuration

-Tomcat does not restart if its configuration changes, unless you provide a `notify`.
+Tomcat does not restart if you update its configuration, unless you supply a [`notify` metaparameter](https://docs.puppetlabs.com/learning/ordering.html#notify-and-subscribe).

 To remove a connector, for instance, start with a manifest like this: